1. Previous: Chapter 1

 }

 By moving pi to the inside of the function like this, it will only be accessible from inside the function.
-In other words, if you try to use it outside of the function, you’ll get an error.
+In other words, if we try to use it outside of the function, we’ll get an error.

 fun circumference(radius: Double): Double {